Milo-group/DeniMS/README.md

 ### Preprocessing

-We process high resolution MS datasets using a standardized preparation pipeline that filters invalid entries, annotates fragment ion formulas, and associates each spectrum to the relevant metadata.
-The initial processing steps follow our previous work, available here: {GitLink}.
+We process high-resolution MS datasets using a standardized preparation pipeline that filters invalid entries, annotates fragment-ion formulas, and associates each spectrum with the relevant metadata.
+The initial processing steps follow our previous work, available in the following link: https://github.com/Nir-Cohen-2003/HRMS_utils.

 The final preprocessing scripts used in this project are provided in the Preprocessing/ folder.

-A fully integrated pipeline with step by step explanations *will be added soon*.
+A fully integrated pipeline with step-by-step explanations *will be added soon*.

-In the meantime, the preprocessed FragHub Parquet file and the corresponding molecular graph dictionary can be downloaded from: [Zenodo_link]
+In the meantime, the preprocessed FragHub Parquet file and the corresponding molecular graph dictionary can be downloaded from [Zenodo](https://zenodo.org/records/18539020)

 <!--
 #### Process FragHub Dataset

-The preprocessing stage filters d, generates molecular graph representations, and creates train/validation/test splits.
+The preprocessing stage filters data, generates molecular graph representations, and creates train/validation/test splits.

 ```bash
 cd Preprocessing